jonlpersson/ed-latimore/site/_posts/2017-11-27-8-steps-to-not-caring-about-what-others-think.markdown

 If you're like 99% of the people reading this article, you've struggled with wanting to fit in.
 You've erroneously defined your self-worth by how well people accept you.
 This is no good because even if you succeed, you know it's not what you really want or who you really are.

-There's a part of you that&nbsp;*wants to break free*.
-To muster up the inner confidence to escape from the self-imposed prison of&nbsp;*fitting in.*
+There's a part of you that *wants to break free*.
+To muster up the inner confidence to escape from the self-imposed prison of *fitting in.*

 The other part — the more powerful part — wants to remain a prisoner.
 Who cares about freedom?
 It's safer inside your little cell.
 At least you don't have to worry if people think highly of you or not because as long as you stay in the comfort zone of seeking approval.